Tribal Self-Governance (15.022)

 Award Procedure

-The dollar value of the annual funding agreement is subject to negotiation between the applicant, the local Bureau agency office, the servicing Regional office, and the Office of Self-Governance.
-Final funding agreements are signed by the authorized tribal representative and the Assistant Secretary - Indian Affairs.
+The annual dollar value of the funding agreement is subject to negotiation between the applicant, the local Bureau agency office, the servicing Regional office, and the Office of Self-Governance.
+Final funding agreements are signed by the authorized tribal representative and the Director, Office of Self-Governance.

 Deadlines

-Application for inclusion in the applicant pool may be filed at any time.
-However, an Indian tribe/consortium must be a member of the applicant pool on March 1 of the year in which the negotiations are to take place to become a Self-Governance Tribe and negotiate a compact and annual funding agreement.
+March 1, 2022 An application for inclusion in the applicant pool may be filed at any time.
+However, an Indian tribe/consortium must submit its application by March 1 of the year in which the initial funding agreement and compact are to be negotiated.
+The application must be complete before the tribe can be placed in the applicant pool and selected to operate as a Self-Governance Tribe.

 Appeals